developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 * **Custom EHS icon no longer limited to home screen -** When a custom icon used to replace the stock EHS icon, it can optionally be set to display on screens for Battery Info, Wireless Info, Preferences and the Tools menu.

 * **File browsing in Preferences panel -** When selecting a title-bar icon or wallpaper image through the Preferences panel, tap-navigation is now possible to locate the image file and specify its path.
+File location is no longer limited to `/enterprise/usr` folder.

 ### Enhancements/Fixes